tinawng/Chill/README.md

 # Infos

-☕ ***Chill*** is a small one week project whose goal was to create an ***instant chill*** music player, grealty inspire from Traf's [Sunday.fm](https://sunday.fm/).
+☕ ***Chill*** is a small one week project whose goal was to create an ***instant chill*** music player, greatly inspired from Traf's [Sunday.fm](https://sunday.fm/).

-I mainly made this website for me, so all the available albums are chosen among my favorites ones.
+I mainly made this website for me, so all the available albums are chosen among my favorites ones 🎵.
 And *Yes*, I have chosen to stream albums and not 24/7 web radio feed in order to keep a certain consistency among tracks.

 Hope you like it 💖